-Timetable for Secondary Co-ordinated Admissions for September 2023
+Timetable for Secondary Co-ordinated Admissions for September 2024

-Date Event 9 September 2022 Online applications open and information to parents/carers 7 October 2022 Generic reminder letters sent via schools for parents of Primary and Junior school children, advising them of the need to apply for a Year 7 place.
-Email sent to schools for them to remind parents of the need to apply 31 October 2022 Closing date for applications (statutory).
-Late applications, i.e. those received after midnight on 31 October 2022, will not be processed until additional rounds of allocation (see below) 25 November 2022 North Northamptonshire Council (NNC) sends applications to other Local Authorities (LAs) and Own Admission Authority (OAA) schools 12 January 2023 Own Admission Authority schools send ranked lists to NNC 10 February 2023 NNC applies agreed Scheme for North Northamptonshire schools, informing other LAs of offers to be made to their residents 15 February 2023 EHC teams must have informed School Admissions by this date about children who have an EHC Plan with named school (statutory) 27 February 2023 Secondary schools informed by NNC of the final allocations, which may include offers made to pupils living in other LAs 1 March 2023 National Offer Day - offers made to parents/carers by NNC and Secondary schools informed via S2S (Statutory) By 3 March 2023 Schools emailed and final allocation lists (ATFs) uploaded onto the S2S secure site 13 March 2023 Start to share late applications received with Own Admission Authority schools and other LAs 31 March 2023 Cut-off date for consideration for inclusion in first round of reallocations 29 March 2023 The deadline by which all appeal forms must have been submitted.
-12 May 2023 Cut-off date for consideration for inclusion in second round of reallocations 23 June 2023 Cut-off date for consideration for inclusion in third round of reallocations 15 June 2023 Appeals lodged by the deadline of 29 March 2023 will be heard by this date 13 April, 1 June and 4 July 2023 Additional rounds of allocations will start on these dates 14 July 2023 Places allocated to children living in the North Northamptonshire Council area, currently in Primary school and who have not submitted an application for a place in Year 7.
+Date Event 8 September 2023 Online applications open and information to parents/carers 9 October 2023 Generic reminder letters sent via schools for parents of Year 6 Primary and Junior school children, advising them of the need to apply for a Year 7 place.
+Email sent to schools for them to remind parents of the need to apply 31 October 2023 Closing date for applications (statutory).
+Late applications, i.e., those received after midnight on 31 October 2023, will not be processed until additional rounds of allocation (see below) 24 November 2023 North Northamptonshire Council (NNC) sends applications to other Local Authorities (LAs) and Own Admission Authority (OAA) schools 12 January 2024 Own Admission Authority schools send ranked lists to NNC 19 February 2024 NNC applies agreed Scheme for North Northamptonshire schools, informing other LAs of offers to be made to their residents 15 February 2024 EHC team must have informed School Admissions by this date about children who have an EHC Plan with named school (statutory) 28 February 2024 Secondary schools informed by NNC of the final allocations, which may include offers made to pupils living in other LAs 1 March 2024 National Offer Day - offers made to parents/carers by NNC and Secondary schools informed via S2S (Statutory) By 4 March 2024 Schools emailed and final allocation lists (ATFs) uploaded onto the S2S secure site 18 March 2024 Start to share late applications received with Own Admission Authority schools and other LAs 31 March 2024 Cut-off date for consideration for inclusion in first round of reallocations 17 May 2024 Cut-off date for consideration for inclusion in second round of reallocations 28 June 2024 Cut-off date for consideration for inclusion in third round of reallocations 15 April, 3 June and 8 July 2024 Additional rounds of allocations will start from these dates 19 July 2024 Places allocated to children living in the North Northamptonshire Council area, currently in Primary schools or Junior Schools in NNC and who have not submitted an application for a place in Year 7.
 Letters sent to parents to advise of the places offered.
-1 August 2023 In-year co-ordination commences
+1 August 2024 In-year co-ordination commences